 Tek Sing Shipwreck Cargo

-In 1999 Captain Michael Hatcher, one of the world's most successful salvagors of shipwrecks (among which were the Hatcher Collection, from an unidentified Chinese junk and the Nanking cargo from the Dutch Geldermalsen that sank in 1752.
-Both cargoes were successfully auctioned in Europe in the 1984 and 1986 respectively) discovered the sunken remains of Tek Sing ("True Star").
-It is an unusually large junk measuring approximately 50 meters long and 10 meters wide and weighs around 1000 tons.
+In 1999, Captain Michael Hatcher—one of the world's most successful salvagers of shipwrecks—discovered the sunken remains of the Tek Sing ("True Star").
+Hatcher had previously salvaged the Hatcher Collection from an unidentified Chinese junk and the Nanking Cargo from the Dutch ship Geldermalsen, which sank in 1752.
+Both cargoes were successfully auctioned in Europe in 1984 and 1986, respectively.

 The Cargo